-FBI Director Wray Testifies Before House Judiciary Committee
+FBI Director Christopher Wray Testifies Before House Judiciary Committee

 FBI Director Christopher Wray testifies Thursday before the House Judiciary Committee, where he's expected to face a grilling about the Russia investigation led by Department of Justice special counsel Robert Mueller as well as a number of other pressing law enforcement issues.